victormemborg/Discord-Music-Bot/README.md

 # Discord Music Bot

-A music bot for discord written in Python.
+A simply music bot for discord written in Python.
 You can search using URLs and keywords.

 ## Getting started
 1. Clone this project.